Dropbox if you must

 Currently, Maestral does not support Dropbox Paper, the management of Dropbox teams and the management of shared folder settings.
 If you need any of this functionality, please use the Dropbox website or the official client.

 Maestral uses the public Dropbox API which, unlike the official client, does not support transferring only those parts of a file which changed (“binary diff”).
-Maestral may therefore use more bandwidth that the official client.
-However, it will avoid uploadi
+Maestral may therefore use more bandwidth than the official client.
+However, it will avoid uploading

 3 Host-proof sync with encryption